desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/DR/VERSION/targets/PHASE/RESOLVE/OBSCON/PHASEtargets-OBSCON-RESOLVE-hp-HP.rst

 FIBERTOTFLUX_R                    float32     nanomaggy             like FIBERFLUX_R but including all objects overlapping this location
 FIBERTOTFLUX_Z                    float32     nanomaggy             like FIBERFLUX_Z but including all objects overlapping this location
 REF_EPOCH                         float32     yr                    reference epoch for Gaia/Tycho astrometry.
 Typically 2015.5 for Gaia.
-WISEMASK_W1                       byte                              W1 bitmask as cataloged on the `LS DR9 bitmasks page`_
+WISEMASK_W1                       binary                            W1 bitmask as cataloged on the `LS DR9 bitmasks page`_
-WISEMASK_W2                       byte                              W2 bitmask as cataloged on the `LS DR9 bitmasks page`_
+WISEMASK_W2                       binary                            W2 bitmask as cataloged on the `LS DR9 bitmasks page`_
 MASKBITS                          int16                             bitmask for ``coadd/*/*/*maskbits*`` maps, as on the `LS DR9 bitmasks page`_
 LC_FLUX_W1                        float32[15] nanomaggy             FLUX_W1 in each of up to fifteen unWISE coadd epochs (AB system; defaults to zero for unused entries)
 LC_FLUX_W2                        float32[15] nanomaggy             FLUX_W2 in each of up to fifteen unWISE coadd epochs (AB system; defaults to zero for unused entries)